What is Scenario Planning & Mapping, and what are best practices, online software tools and templates for teams and organizations?

 upBOARD's Online Scenario Planning Software Tools & Templates

 Unlike most traditional Scenario Planning strategy techniques, upBOARD’s online Scenario Planning collaboration tools allow any team or organization to instantly begin working with our web templates and input forms.
 Our digital platform goes far beyond other software tools by including progress dashboards, data integration from existing documents or other SaaS software, elegant intuitive designs, and full access on any desktop or mobile device.
+Many of our planning tools are part of our larger Business Strategy process since the first phases of strategy development include exploring emerging trends, the competitive landscape and customer needs.
+View video to learn more about the full strategy process:

 Learn more about upBOARD’s portfolio of other business strategy best practice tools and templates, including: